RohanAlexander/telling_stories_with_data/_book/98-assessment.md

     - introduction,
     - data, and
     - references.
 - In the data section thoroughly and precisely discuss the source of the data and the bias this brings (ethical, statistical, and otherwise).
 Comprehensively describe and summarize the data using text and at least one graph and one table.
 Graphs must be made in `ggplot2` [@citeggplot] and tables must be made using `knitr` [@citeknitr] (with or without `kableExtra` [@citekableextra]).
+Graphs must show the actual data, or as close to it as possible, not summary statistics.
 Make sure to cross-reference graphs and tables.
 - Add references by using a bib file.
 Be sure to reference R and any R packages you use, as well as the dataset.
 Check that you have referenced everything.
 Strong submissions will draw on related literature and would also reference those.
 There are various options in R Markdown for references style; just pick one that you are used to.
 - Go back and write an introduction.
 This should be two or three paragraphs.
 The last paragraph should set out the remainder of the paper.
 - Add an abstract.
 This should be three or four sentences.
 If your abstract is longer than four sentences, then you need to think a lot about whether it is too long.
 It may be fine (there are always exceptions) but you should probably have a good reason.
 Your abstract must tell the reader your top-level finding.
 What is the one thing that we learn about the world because of your paper?